kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/eliminate_mrna_linker_degradation/ligate_with_rna_oligo/notes.rst

 Ligate with RNA oligo
 *********************

-- If the linker is RNA -> no RNase H substrate
+- If the linker is RNA, then there would be no substrate for RNase H.

+  - Until the RT step...

 - `RtcB ligase <https://www.neb.com/products/m0458-rtcb-ligase>`_ can ligate
   RNA with 2',3'-cyclic phosphate to RNA with 5'-OH.
 2',3'-cyclic phosphates